 What we offer

-The Community Navigator function has been implemented successfully across the country and further afield with a multitude of variations to the concept.
+Community Navigation has been implemented successfully across the country and further afield with a multitude of variations to the concept.

-In line with the Better Care initiative, CCG’s and local authorities have recognised the potential benefits of this function for individuals, professionals and the wider health and social care economy and in supporting the Better Care agenda.
+Clinical Commissioning Groups and Local Authorities have recognised the potential benefits of Community Navigation for individuals, professionals and the wider health and social care economy.

 Our Community Navigation work aims to: